UnosquareCOE/graduate-challenge/README.md

 7. (optional) Review the stretch items [here](#Stretch).

 ## Requirements:
-- The API should be created using HTTP and RESTful principles.
+- The API should be created using HTTP, return [JSON (Javascript Object Notation)](https://www.w3schools.com/whatis/whatis_json.asp) and RESTful principles.
 - The API should allow creation of a game and during creation will select from a pre-defined set of words.
 - The game should allow a maximum of 6 incorrect letter guesses.
 - The API should track the list of incorrect letter guesses game for a game.
 A specific letter can only be used once and the API should respond with an error if a user attempts to re-use a letter.